tdlhl/RAD/README.md

 ## Requirements

-Our environment are provided in RAD.yaml (conda) and requirements.txt (pip).
+Our environment is provided in RAD.yaml (conda) and requirements.txt (pip).

 To install:
 ```